1.3 National youth strategy

 Scope and contents

-- Education and training
+- Education and training, including 'popular education';

-- Autonomy
+- Engagement;

 Education and training

-The training of young people is at the heart of governmental youth policies which wants to build a "school of trust" to ensure pupils'sucess.
+The training of young people is at the heart of governmental youth policies which wants to build a "school of trust" to ensure pupils' sucess.
 Several measures concerning primary and secondary schools have been implemented.

 At primary school:

-- The gradual doubling of CP and CE1 classes (ISCED 1 ; elementary education) in schools located in disadvantaged urban areas and covered by so-called 'priority education'.
+- The gradual doubling of CP and CE1 school classes (ISCED 1 ; elementary education) in schools located in disadvantaged urban areas and covered by so-called 'priority education'.
 The objective of the priority education policy 'is to correct the impact of social and economic inequalities on educational success by strengthening pedagogical and educational action in schools and establishments in areas with the greatest social difficulties'.

 - The adaptation of school rhythms by leaving it up to the communes (local authorities, academic services, school educational teams, parents' representatives) to decide whether to switch to a four-day school week.